 docker pull sematext/logagent docker run -d --restart=always --name st-logagent \ -e LOGS_TOKEN=YOUR_LOGS_TOKEN \ -e LOGS_RECEIVER_URL="https://logsene-receiver.sematext.com" \ -v /var/run/docker.sock:/var/run/docker.sock \ sematext/logagent

 This will start sending all container logs to Sematext.
+Watch this short video and see how easy it is to go through these steps:

 There we go, both a short and long answer to where Docker Container logs are stored.
 By default Docker uses the json-file log driver that stores logs in dedicated directories on the host: